Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Acknowledgements

 \section{Acknowledgements}

-This paper was supported by EJD's employer Evidation and LS's employer Alphabet.
+This paper was fully supported by EJD's \href{https://statsof1.org/post/}{newsletter} and \href{https://creators.spotify.com/pod/profile/n-of-5-minutes/}{podcast} (\href{https://statsof1.org/}{Stats-of-1}) while he was a full-time employee at Evidation, by IM's current institution (University of Geneva), and by LS's current employers (Stanford Medicine, Alphabet).
 Early formative work on this paper was supported by the Stanford Clinical and Translational Science Award (CTSA) to Spectrum (UL1 TR001085).
 The CTSA program is led by the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH).
 This research was also supported by NIH grant 2T32HL007034-41 that funded EJD's postdoctoral training.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.
+IM was supported by AGE-INT Swissuniversities, Centre Universitaire d’Informatique of the University of Geneva, and Société Académique de Genève.
+LS has no relevant grant funding to report.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH, other funding agencies, or the authors' employers.

 EJD thanks the following people.
 Igor Matias for his constant feedback in ideation, which inspired EJD to come up with the acronym \lq\lq MoTR".
 Professor Linda Valeri for her helpful input on theoretical considerations.
 Professor Jared Huling for his direction in understanding the initially unexpected random forests results.
 Professor Michael Baiocchi for his constant support, feedback, and guidance.

-Family and friends for their constant support.
-Colleagues, teachers, students, and most of all, luck and privilege.
+We thank our manuscript referees for helping us significantly improve the paper, particularly through the refinement or addition of material in Sections and Subsections \ref{subsec:tempconsids}, \ref{subsec:deriving-the-apte}, \ref{subsec:modflex}, \ref{subsec:idiographic-approaches}, \ref{subsec:motr}, \ref{sec:sims}, and \ref{subsec:extensions-and-future-directions}.
+We also thank our family and friends for their constant support; our colleagues, teachers, and students; and of course, the luck and privilege that gave us this opportunity to improve personalized health and medicine.

 EJD dedicates this paper to Filipinos and Filipino-Americans.
 To all who are underrepresented or unacknowledged in science, technology, engineering, and math (STEM), and in academia: Kaya natin 'to!
 To you, the reader: Know yourself, help others, and find meaning in all things.